 Jack’s in love.

 Clyde and Lucy decide to set Jack up on a blind date with Lucy’s co-worker, Connie.
-Connie is very much like Jack–shy, awkward, and lives a generally, unassuming life.
+Connie is very much like Jack–shy, awkward and lives an unassuming life.
 They meet one evening at their home, and Connie discusses with Jack and Clyde, how her father died.
 What is funny about the scene, is it’s obvious that Jack and Clyde try to listen intently to Connie’s sad story.
-Finding it difficult to respond to her saying that the nurse caring for her father “groped” her while she stood at her father’s bed, lying there, in a coma.
-Scenes like this this are just so perfect–watching how brilliantly each of the characters seemingly tolerated one another.
+Finding it difficult to respond to her saying that the nurse was caring for her father “groped” her while she stood at her father’s bed, lying there, in a coma.
+Scenes like this are just so perfect–watching how brilliantly each of the characters seemingly tolerated one another.
 After this initial dinner meeting, and while waiting in the snow, Connie mentions to Jack that it would be nice to go boating, in the summer.
 This worries Jack because he can’t swim.
 But not to worry; Clyde is there to help his best friend learn to swim, and will not be the first time he will his isn’t the only favor Clyde grants his best friend.

-Jack Goes Boating pieces together offbeat relationships with a focus on genuine characters who may remind us of people much like ourselves, hard working, middle class individuals, who go on about their lives living out of fear or regret—and these two people, Jack and Connie, who perhaps may have never had the opportunity otherwise, to be more than who they were.
+Jack Goes Boating pieces together offbeat relationships with a focus on genuine characters who may remind us of people much like ourselves, hard working, middle class individuals, who go on about their lives living out of fear or regret—and these two people, Jack, and Connie, who perhaps may have never had the opportunity otherwise, to be more than who they were.
 Together.

-Somehow, in all the chaos of only just living, two people eventually found each other, and fell in love.
+Somehow, in all the chaos of only just living, two people eventually found each other and fell in love.